MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-3-0-receive-activities.md

 The Direct Line service may forcibly close the WebSocket connection under certain conditions.
 If the client has not received an `endOfConversation` activity, it may [generate a new WebSocket stream URL](bot-framework-rest-direct-line-3-0-reconnect-to-conversation.md) that it can use to reconnect to the conversation.

-The WebSocket stream contains live updates and very recent messages (since the call to connect via WebSocket was issued) but it does not include messages that were sent prior to the most recent `POST` to `/v3/directline/conversations/{id}`.
+The WebSocket stream contains live updates and very recent messages (since the call to connect via WebSocket was issued) but it doesn't include messages that were sent prior to the most recent `POST` to `/v3/directline/conversations/{id}`.
 To retrieve messages that were sent earlier in the conversation, use `HTTP GET` as described below.

 <a id="http-get"></a>